Once upon a time, sustainability in e-commerce involved little more than slapping a recycled label on your products.

 To deliver on consumer demands for transparency, start your sustainability journey by sharing any steps you’re already taking to make your store more sustainable.

-Whether it’s partnering with local suppliers, reducing packaging, or using recycled material, let the consumer know exactly which steps you’re taking while being open about the fact that there’s always more you can do as you move toward becoming more ethical and sustainable brand.
+Whether it’s partnering with local suppliers, reducing packaging, or using recycled material, let the consumer know exactly which steps you’re taking while being open about the fact that there’s always more you can do as you move toward becoming a more ethical and sustainable brand.

-As gen X and millennial shoppers step into their buying power years, sustainability isn’t going away anytime soon.
+As Gen-X and millennial shoppers step into their buying power years, sustainability isn’t going away anytime soon.
 If anything, consumers are becoming better versed and more willing to accept that no person (or brand) is a completely flawless eco-warrior — and that shouldn’t keep them from trying.

-For example, Reve En Vert is an ecommerce luxury fashion brand that positions itself as a “platform for sustainable living”.
+For example, Reve En Vert is an e-commerce luxury fashion brand that positions itself as a “platform for sustainable living”.

 The store’s website walks customers through a step-by-step guide on how they help them achieve their stated ethos.

 - Reve partners with independent designers who are committed to using organic materials, including upcycled and recycled textiles.

 - Customers can see what materials the product is made from, who made it, and where it’s coming from.

 - The website messaging is bold enough to admit that sustainable fashion is not yet inexpensive, but is clear on why it’s still worth it.

 Whatever this looks like for your own brand, be transparent about your sustainability goals and the steps you’re taking to achieve them.